 Prior to May 2023, the only FDA-approved product for the prevention of lower respiratory tract infections from RSV was palivizumab, a monoclonal antibody manufactured by Swedish Orphan Biovitrum under the trade name Synagis.
 Monoclonal antibodies provide passive immunity and work by binding to and blocking germs so they can’t infect cells.
 However, palivizumab is only approved for certain high-risk infants and is typically given as a monthly injection for up to five consecutive months during RSV season.

 Technological breakthroughs have led to an explosion of clinical research on new prevention and treatment products for RSV over the last decade.
 As of June 2024, there are three approved RSV vaccines for adults and a long-lasting monoclonal antibody for infants.
-These products are approved for all individuals within a particular age range or indication, not just those at high risk of severe RSV infection.

 Abrysvo, Arexvy, and mRESVIA are all vaccines, which means they rely on a person’s immune system to generate antibodies and/or T cells that will protect that person from RSV infection.
 All three are approved for people who are 60 years old and older.
+Arexvy is also approved for people 50-59 years of age who are at high risk, including those who are immunocompromised.
+As of October 2024, the U.S. Food and Drug Administration (FDA) expanded Abrysvo's approval to those 18-59 years of age who are at high risk of lower respiratory tract infection from RSV as well.

 Importantly, none of the three vaccines contain live virus (or even whole virus), so they cannot cause RSV infections in individuals with PI.
 Likewise, household members and other close contacts who have been vaccinated cannot spread RSV to individuals with PI.

 In contrast, mRESVIA is an mRNA vaccine similar to the mRNA COVID-19 vaccines.
-It contains instructions (mRNA) that code for the same RSV surface protein Abrysvo and Arexvy contain. mRESVIA relies on your cells to use the mRNA to make the surface protein, which then stimulates an immune response. mRESVIA was 83.7% effective in preventing lower respiratory tract infections from RSV in older adults during the first RSV season after vaccination.
+It contains instructions (mRNA) that code for the same RSV surface protein Abrysvo and Arexvy contain. mRESVIA relies on your cells to use the mRNA to make the surface protein, which then provokes an immune response. mRESVIA was 83.7% effective in preventing lower respiratory tract infections from RSV in older adults during the first RSV season after vaccination.

-Recently, GlaxoSmithKline published additional analysis of Arexvy in those with at least one chronic condition placing them at high risk of severe RSV.
+Recently, GlaxoSmithKline published additional analysis of Arexvy in those 60 and older with at least one chronic condition placing them at high risk of severe RSV.
 These conditions included any chronic respiratory or pulmonary disease (including COPD and asthma), chronic heart failure, diabetes mellitus type 1 or type 2, and advanced liver or renal disease.
 Among this population, Arexvy was 94.6% effective in preventing lower respiratory tract disease from RSV.

-Based on these trials, the CDC’s Advisory Committee on Immunization Practices (ACIP) recommends that individuals who are 60 years old or older speak with their healthcare provider about getting an RSV vaccine in late summer or early fall before RSV season begins.
+Based on these trials, the CDC’s Advisory Committee on Immunization Practices (ACIP) recommends that everyone 75 and older receive an RSV vaccine in late summer or early fall before RSV season begins.
+ACIP also recommends that those 60-74 years old who are at high risk from RSV speak with their healthcare provider about getting an RSV vaccine

 Young children are also at risk for severe RSV.
 Two passive forms of immunity, which do not rely on an individual’s immune response, are now available to protect infants: maternal vaccination with Abrysvo and nirsevimab, a long-lasting monoclonal antibody made by AstraZeneca and Sanofi under the trade name Beyfortus.